Invictum/serenity-reportportal-integration/README.md

 profile.registerProcessors(errorLogger);
 ```

 It is possible to use integrated processors as well as implemented by your own.
-To make own processor implement `StepProcessor` interface.
+To make own extractor implement `StepProcessor` interface.
 In custom implementation access to Serenity's `TestStep` object is provided
 ```
 public class MyCustomLoggerLogger implements StepProcessor {